GRAPHIC-Take Five: Calm or calamity?

 1/ BUYER OF LAST RESORT

-Barring a last-minute extension, from Monday the Bank of England will no longer be the buyer of last resort of battered British bonds.
+The Bank of England is no longer be the buyer of last resort of battered British bonds

 The government's "mini-Budget" on Sept.
 23 sparked some of the biggest ever jumps in UK bond yields, spooked wider markets and triggered a crisis among pension funds needing to find bucket loads of cash.